thunderbird89/esf/stories/the-cormorant-gambit.md

 The bridge crew gasped for air as the ship's medical systems flooded their veins with counteracting agents, stabilizing blood flow and easing the brutal aftershocks of high-G trauma.

 Voss let out a slow breath, unstrapping herself as the ship stabilized.
-“Amos, take us back to the fleet."
+"Amos, take us back to the fleet."

-“Aye, ma'am," Rhys replied, voice hoarse from the G-forces.
-“Setting course."
+"Aye, ma'am," Rhys replied, voice hoarse from the G-forces.
+"Setting course."

 As they rendezvoused with the surviving Xenari ships, the alien fleet's communications were abuzz with stunned transmissions.
 Their escort was supposed to be the superior force—yet the *Cormorant* had survived, outgunned and outnumbered, and **won**.

 On the bridge, Zhaeleth unstrapped himself with great difficulty.
 His pale skin had darkened slightly—a Xenari stress response.
 His gaze swept over the human crew, lingering on Voss with what could only be described as *cautious reverence*.

 Finally, he spoke.
-“Commander Voss… I believe I understand now why your Federation survives against such impossible odds."
+"Commander Voss… I believe I understand now why your Federation survives against such impossible odds."
 He exhaled.
-“You humans are utterly, completely insane."
+"You humans are utterly, completely insane."

 Voss smirked, glancing at her battered ship with something almost like pride.

-“Welcome to the EarthSpace Federation, Envoy," she said.
-“We call it *creative problem-solving*."
+"Welcome to the EarthSpace Federation, Envoy," she said.
+"We call it *creative problem-solving*."
 As the *Cormorant* burned back toward the fleet, her hull scorched and her crew battle-worn, the Xenari officer straightened in his seat, inhaled slowly, and muttered something in his native tongue—a phrase that roughly translated to:

 *Never—never—bet against the humans.*